portworx/px-docs/run-with-docker.md

 >**Important:**<br/>If you are using Compose.IO and the `kvdb` string ends with `[port]/v2/keys`, omit the `/v2/keys`.
 Before running the container, make sure you have saved off any data on the storage devices specified in the configuration.

-### Step 4: Launch the PX Container

-When you run Docker and the Portworx container, Portworx aggregates and manages your storage capacity.
-As you run the Portworx container on each server, new capacity is added to the cluster.

-### To run the Portworx container

-For **CentOS** or **Ubuntu**, start the Portworx container with the following run command:
+You can now start the Portworx container with the following run command:

 ```
 # sudo docker run --restart=always --name px -d --net=host \